A Comprehensive Guide to Resin Plate Laminate

 1. Identify Application Needs

-Consider factors such as moisture exposure, heat resistance, and mechanical strength to select the appropriate type of resin laminate.
+Consider critical factors like moisture exposure, heat resistance, and mechanical resilience to choose the suitable type of resin laminate.

 2. Evaluate Environmental Conditions